The Lonely Road of an Employer Brand Manager: Turning Solitary into Team Success

 Creating a Culture of Inclusion

-By involving employees in employer branding efforts, the EB manager not only alleviates the loneliness of the role but also creates a culture of inclusion and collaboration.
-Employees who are involved in shaping the employer brand, such as through video content marketing, are more likely to feel invested in the organization's success and motivated to contribute their best work.
+Involving employees in video content marketing alleviates the loneliness of the role and fosters a positive culture.
+Employees who help shape the brand are more invested in the organization's success and motivated to contribute their best work.